meryemmhamdi1/GMR_ADA_Project/README.md

 https://github.com/gokcennurlu/canton_mapping_tests

 ### Abstract
-The increasing availability of geolocated data in social media opened new ventures in the exploration and understanding of spatio-temporal movements patterns and possibilities to explain such irregularities in the mobility data.
-Twitter offers both individual and crowd-based geotagged data at different levels of precision.

-The main objective of this project is to understand what triggers mobility in Switzerland by estimating how emotions of users change from one canton to another based on spatio-temporal data.
-We have followed fine-grained emotion recognition methodology and developped a platform for visualizing happiness in the swiss cantons to provide users and the general public with an interactive interface for mood pattern exploration using multiple time, space and user dimensions.
+This goal of the project is to build a platform for capturing sentiments and emotions expressed using twitter in swiss cantons.
+The platform uses Twitter as a data source and combines sentiment analysis, Hybrid Fine-Grained Emotion Analysis Methodologies, and visualization techniques in order to provide users with an interactive interface for data exploration.

+This platform provides interactive maps in order to give users the possibility to have a comprehensive overview of the sentiment and emotion analysis results about Swiss cantons  and with the opportunity to zoom in to a specific canton to visualize the distribution of emotions and sentiment during a specific time.

+The platform allows users to tune their view on such  huge amount of information and to interactively reduce the inherent complexity, possibly providing a hint for finding meaningful patterns, and correlation between moods/emotion and time.

 ### Data Description